October 21 - 23

 Welcome to Milwaukee

 Milwaukee has a diverse cultural arts scene.
 It also has something other places don’t have: the people.
 What distinguishes Milwaukee from other cities is the warm hospitality and friendly attitude of the people who live and work here.
 This personal touch and heartfelt welcome make it an extraordinary place to visit, and one that will leave a positive impression on every visitor.
-Milwaukee also offers the one-of-a-kind attractions that make a visit memorable, including the world’s only Harley-Davidson Museum, the lively atmosphere of the Milwaukee Public Market and the soaring wings of the acclaimed Milwaukee Art Museum.
+No other major Midwestern city can claim a location where three rivers flow into a 22,000-square mile Great Lake.
+Milwaukee also has a rich architectural history, from the Gilded Age splendor of the Pabst Mansion to the stunning modern look of the Milwaukee Art Museum.
+Six of the known thirteen Frank Lloyd Wright American System-Built Homes are found here in his native state.